svven/summary/README.md

 * **MonoImageFilter**

-  Checks whether the image is plain white and returns None.<br />
+  Checks whether the image is plain white and returns `None`.<br />
   This filter retrieves the whole image file so it has an extra regex check before.
-It rules out following URLs:
+E.g.: rules out these URLs:
     - http://wordpress.com/i/blank.jpg?m=1383295312g
     - http://images.inc.com/leftnavmenu/inc-logo-white.png